The shock of the 1908 tsunami in Malta

 People expected information from the Giornale di Sicilia (The Sicily Journal).
 It couldn’t because of the ‘interruption in telegraphic, telephonic and railway communication’.
 Eyewitnesses who arrived at Rometta spoke of Messina as ‘simply a vast cemetery1.’

 Even though Malta didn’t have much news about the disaster it knew the situation was catastrophic.
 The Commander-in-Chief of the British forces in Malta at the time was Admiral the Hon.
 Sir A. G. Curzon-Howe.
 He gave orders to equip ships with everything necessary to aid the Italians3.
 HMS Exmouth, HMS Euryalus and HMS Minerva were ready to sail by noon3.
 They planned to rendezvous with HMS Sutlej which was shuttling ‘suffering freight of human beings‘ down the coast to Syracuse1.
-By evening, HMS Minerva left alone, speeding to the Italy with ‘generously and spontaneously offered‘ help 3 9.
+By evening, HMS Minerva left alone, speeding to the Italy with ‘generously and spontaneously offered‘ help3 12.

 An old photo of the devastation of the Messina waterfront